Here’s The Breakfast Of Weight Loss Champions! Learn what you should eat- or not eat – and drink – or not drink – in the morning!

-Today I’m interviewing Danielle Pashko.
+Today I’m interviewing Danielle Pashko on the best breakfasts for weight loss.
 She is my personal go-to nutritionist – who is always giving me the best advice on how to stay my slimmest, healthiest most energetic self.

 Danielle shared some very surprising ideas about breakfast – and I wanted to pass on her insights.